Lampjaw/discordgobot/README.md

 `Pattern string` - (Required) A regex pattern to validate and extract the argument from.

 `Optional bool` - If an argument is optional than the command will execute even if the argument isn't provided in the input.

+### [Model] CommandPayload

+`Message Message` - The entire message received that activated the command

+`Arguments map[string]string` - Contain a hash of all configured CommandDefinitionArguments that could be parsed

+`Trigger string` - The specific string that activated the command